 So cold…so very, very cold…I shivered.
 Jingle!
 What was that?
 My head swam and a knot throbbed in the back of my head that seemed to coincide with my heartbeat.
-I tried to raise my head, but it was difficult and I willed to do so.
-I looked around.
-There was a cabinet in the corner and stacks of cinder blocks along the wall.
+I tried to raise my head, but it was difficult.
+Whenever I moved my head, I could see black spots, but I willed myself to look around, despite the pain.
+There was a large metal wardrobe in the corner and stacks of cinder blocks along the wall aside the wardrobe.
 And then there he was, sneering at me.

 "Agh!
 What's going on?
 Help me!
 Please!
 Help!"
 I pleaded.

 He didn't move, but his snicker echoed across the room.

 "Please!
 Help me!
 What happened?
 What's going on?
 Help me out of here!
 Please!"
 Hot angry tears formed in the corners of my eyes and threatened to spill.
 I twisted and yanked on my arms, but it only brought spasming pain down my arms to my shoulders.